 - Assistance with Academic Problems: During the semester, you might encounter struggles which may have an impact on your course work, such as inadequate high school preparation, heavy course load, problems with study skills/time management, personal problems, changes in your interests or goals, family pressure, etc. Your faculty adviser can help you navigate these struggles.
 (Note: Deficiency slips, failure to attend class, and missing or late papers or tests are often warning signs of a problem that might require consultation with your adviser.)

-- Referral to Campus Resources: Your adviser may not know the answer to every question, but often he or she will be able to recommend another campus resource which will help.
+- Referral to Campus Resources: Your adviser may not know the answer to every question, but often they will be able to recommend another campus resource which will help.

 - A Different Perspective: Faculty members can provide you with a valuable perspective on their own field and on a Whitman education based on years of experience in academia.